 Gautrey Road, Nunhead

-Architecturally-treated one bed first floor conversion apartment of 451 square feet, within a large Victorian semi-detached townie, on a residential Nunhead street that’s close to both Queens Road Peckham and Nunhead stations (just 8 and 6 minutes away by foot), and to Nunhead Lane’s independent high street and village-style green.
-One of just four apartments within the building, yours has the first floor position.
+Generously-proportioned, double-glazed two bed ground floor ex-LA flat of 646 square feet, on a residential Nunhead street that’s close to both Queens Road Peckham and Nunhead stations (just 8 and 6 minutes away by foot), and to Nunhead Lane’s independent high street and village-style green.
 Parking is unrestricted, on-street.
-Share of Freehold.
+Leasehold.